AB1908/CS-Books/readme.md

 [5] - It is regarded as the standard textbook in the field [according to Wikipedia](https://en.wikipedia.org/wiki/List_of_important_publications_in_computer_science#Networking).

-[6], [7] - Widely recommended in many courses listed above for additional reading, especially at Princeton, Stanford and UWISC.
+[6], [7] - Widely recommended in many courses listed above for additional reading, especially those at Princeton, Stanford and UWISC.

 # References